How to improve your account security

 And finally, there are those controls and recommendations that allow you to optimize in a continuous improvement cycle, the security posture every day.
 It will be characterized by security controls that are often seen in more mature organizations, in terms of security or large organizations with very demanding requirements.

-Security governance- Forming a Chaos Engineering team (Resilience)
+Security governance | - Forming a Chaos Engineering team (Resilience) - Sharing Security work and responsibility |

-Security assurance
+Security assurance | |

-Identity and Access management- Context-based access control
+Identity and Access management | - Context-based access control - IAM Policy Generation Pipeline |

-- Integration with additional Intelligence Feeds
+Threat detection | - Amazon Fraud Detector - Integration with additional Intelligence Feeds |

-Vulnerability management
+Vulnerability management | |

-Infrastructure protection- Process standardization with Service Catalog
+Infrastructure protection | - Process standardization with Service Catalog |

-Data protection
+Data protection | |

-- Forming a Red Team (Attacker’s Point of View)
+Application security | - DevSecOps - Forming a Red Team (Attacker’s Point of View) |

 Link to the updated content and more information on each recommendation